tylerwray/me/blog/the-power-of-map-take-in-elixir/index.md

 end
 ```

-With a few more arguments, I'll allow a map to be passed to the function, and use [`Map.take/2`](https://hexdocs.pm/elixir/Map.html#take/2) to only allow the values I want.
+With a few more arguments, I'll allow a map to be passed to the function and use [`Map.take/2`](https://hexdocs.pm/elixir/Map.html#take/2) to only allow the values I want.

 > I've found this especially helpful when talking to external API's